 Char B1 Heavy Tank

-France's Char B1 Heavy Tank had thicker armor and more secondary weaponry than its predecessors.
-It was designed at the request of General Estienne, the "Father of the French Tank Corps", who wanted a tank that had heavy fire power and was very mobile.
-Char B1 Heavy Tank A
+France’s Char B1 Heavy Tank had thicker armor and more secondary weaponry than its predecessors.
+It was designed at the request of General Estienne, the “Father of the French Tank Corps”, who wanted a tank that had heavy fire power and was very mobile.
+A consortium of French companies began designing this new tank, which …

 Carro Veloce L35/Lf Flamethrower Tankette